scaleoutsystems/fedn/docs/apiclient.rst

 Using the API Client
 ====================

-FEDn comes with an *APIClient* - a Python3 library that is used to interact with FEDn programmatically.
+Scaleout Edge comes with an *APIClient* - a Python3 library that is used to interact with your project programmatically.

 This guide assumes that the user has aleady taken the :ref:`quickstart-label` tutorial.
-If this is not the case, please start there to learn how to set up a FEDn Studio project and learn to connect clients.
+If this is not the case, please start there to learn how to set up a Scaleout Edge project and learn to connect clients.
 In this guide we will build on that same PyTorch example (MNIST), showing how to use the APIClient to control training sessions, use different aggregators, and to retrieve models and metrics.

 **Installation**